A Family of LZ78-based Universal Sequential Probability Assignments: Introduction

 \IEEEPARstart{I}{n} the celebrated \cite{originalLZ77paper,originalLZ78paper}, Lempel and Ziv introduced two compression schemes that are universal; \ie, achieving, among other things, the fundamental limits of compression in an individual sequence setting.
 In particular, LZ78 \cite{originalLZ78paper} incrementally parses a sequence into phrases based on an efficiently-computable prefix tree.
 Since then, LZ78 (and, to a lesser extent, LZ77) have been used in numerous universal sequential schemes in probability modeling, decision making, filtering, \etc\,\!

 Intuition behind the universality of LZ78 via a prefix-tree-based probability model and arithmetic coding \cite{rissanenLangdon1979} is described in \cite{langdon1983LZNote}, hinting at the use of LZ78 for universal sequence modeling in the process.
-In \cite{feder1991gambling}, a similar probability model is used for universal gambling, and the model is later used in \cite{federMerhavGutman1992} for universal sequence prediction. \cite{federMerhavGutman1992} also establishes a correspondence between finite-state compressibility and finite-state predictability under Hamming prediction loss, and \cite{weinberger1994optimalSPA} establishes part of a similar result under log loss. \cite{merhavFeder1993SequentialDecision} explores optimality in different classes of sequential modeling for individual sequences, concluding that, for any bounded loss function, Markovian schemes asymptotically achieve the same performance as finite state machines.
-In \cite{ziv1984FSchannels}, an LZ78-based scheme is applied to universal decoding of finite-state channels where the channel statistics are unknown. \cite{begleiter2004predictionVMM} uses several prefix tree schemes, including one based on LZ78, for sequence prediction in a setting with training and test data.
+This probability model has been used in a broad range of fields, including but not limited to: universal gambling \cite{feder1991gambling}, universal sequence prediction \cite{federMerhavGutman1992}, universal decoding of finite-state channels \cite{ziv1984FSchannels}, universal denoising \cite{weissman2007Filtering}, and universal guessing of individual sequences \cite{merhav2020guessing}.
+For more uses of LZ78 incremental parsing, see \cite{merhav2024jacobzivsindividualsequenceapproach}. \cite{begleiter2004predictionVMM} uses several prefix tree schemes, including one based on LZ78, for sequence prediction in a setting with training and test data.
 Interestingly, though the LZ78-based predictor did not perform the best overall, it outperformed all other schemes on a protein classification task.
 Significant among the other predictors mentioned is context tree weighting \cite{willems1995CTW}, which achieves universality over the class of finite-depth tree sources.

-Universal prediction is connected to the problem of universal filtering in \cite{weissman2007Filtering}, which also shows a similar result to \cite{merhavFeder1993SequentialDecision} in a filtering context and devises an LZ78-based universal denoiser.
-For more uses of LZ78 incremental parsing, see \cite{merhav2024jacobzivsindividualsequenceapproach}.
+Correspondence between finite-state compressibility, finite-state predictability, and Markov model predictability have been explored in several works. \cite{federMerhavGutman1992} also establishes a correspondence between finite-state compressibility and finite-state predictability under Hamming prediction loss, and \cite{weinberger1994optimalSPA} establishes part of a similar result under log loss. \cite{merhavFeder1993SequentialDecision} explores optimality in different classes of sequential modeling for individual sequences, concluding that, for any bounded loss function, Markovian schemes asymptotically achieve the same performance as finite state machines.
+In this paper, we build off of such results and concretely establish the equivalence of these three quantities (under log loss).